dylandru/BaseballCV/docs/using-repository/yolov9-usage.md

+---
+layout: default
+title: Using YOLOv9
+parent: Using the Repository
+nav_order: 5
+---

 # Using YOLOv9

-The BaseballCV package provides a streamlined interface for using YOLOv9 models for object detection in baseball contexts.
+BaseballCV provides a streamlined interface for using YOLOv9 models for object detection in baseball contexts.
+This guide will help you get started with using YOLOv9 models for efficient and accurate detection tasks.

 ## Quick Start